This week I would like to survey one of my favorite books of the Bible—the Apostle Paul’s profound letter to the Church at Ephesus.

-I think you will agree with me that these six Bible chapters are worth mastering for the sake of personal edification and wisdom in policy making.
-Herein is the revealed mind of God transmitted to you for the purposes of thinking the way He thinks on complex issues.
-Be intent to learn the mind of God from His Book!
+I think you will agree that these six Bible chapters are worth mastering for the sake of personal edification and wisdom in policy making.
+Herein is the revealed mind of God transmitted to you for the purpose of thinking the way He thinks on complex issues.
+Be intent on learning the mind of God from His Book!

 Read on, my friend!

-Some of the earlier Greek manuscripts from which we derive our modern English translation of the Bible do not specify the Church at Ephesus as the singular recipient of this epistle.
-Some scholars therefore believe that it was intended to by an encyclical, a manuscript that first was sent to Ephesus with the intention that it be circulated and read by all the churches of Asia Minor.
+Some of the earlier Greek manuscripts from which our modern English translation of the Bible are derived do not specify the Church at Ephesus as the singular recipient of this epistle.
+Some scholars therefore believe that this book was intended to be an encyclical, a manuscript that first was sent to Ephesus to be circulated and read by all the churches of Asia Minor.

-The apostle Paul is clearly indicated as the author in the opening salutation (1:1; 3:1).
+The Apostle Paul is clearly indicated as the author in the opening salutation (1:1; 3:1).
 The epistle is written during his imprisonment in Rome (Acts 28:16–31) between A.D.
 60–62, along with Philemon, Philippians, and Colossians.
-It is therefore one of the four so-called prison epistles (which are easily remembered by organizing the first letters of each book as PEPC, with the E standing for Ephesians).
+This book is included among the four so-called prison epistles (easily remembered by utilizing an acrostic: PEPC, with the E standing for Ephesians).
 The letter was sent from Rome to Ephesus via Tychicus (cf. Ephesians 6:21–22).

-Aquila and Priscilla, a spiritually gifted couple first brought the gospel to Ephesus (see Acts 18:26).
-The apostle Paul had left them there on his second missionary journey (Acts 18:18–19).
+Aquila and Priscilla, a spiritually gifted couple, first brought the gospel to Ephesus (see Acts 18:26).
+The Apostle Paul had left them there on his second missionary journey (Acts 18:18–19).
 Later, on Paul’s third missionary journey, he would spend three years pastoring and building up the church (Acts 19) to the point that they had their own elders, deacons, and female deacons (1 Timothy 3).
-Some years after this Paul installed Timothy to be the pastor and he served the congregation for several years.
-Timothy’s job (as we read in 1st and 2nd Timothy) was very difficult as he turned the church around from the heretical teachings of Hymenaeus and Alexander (1 Timothy 1:20) who had commandeered it and led it in a heretical direction between the pastorates of Paul and himself.
+Some years after this growth, Paul installed Timothy to be the pastor, and he served the congregation for several years.
+According to the two books that bear his name, Timothy’s job was very difficult as he turned the church around from the heretical teachings of Hymenaeus and Alexander (1 Timothy 1:20).
+These two men had commandeered the church and led it in a heretical direction between the pastorates of Paul and Timothy.
 These prominent false teachers had nearly ruined the congregation with their pervasive bad doctrine.
 For instance, they forbade marriage (1 Timothy 4:3).
-Some thirty years after Timothy restored the church, it is chastised in the Book of Revelation for having left its first love.
-The congregation remained doctrinally correct but evidently had lost the passion of their personal relationship to Christ and the zeal they once possessed to further of His Kingdom throughout the world (Revelation 2:1–7).
-Paul warned against this tendency a bit in Ephesians 3:19 when he says,
+Some 30 years after Timothy had restored the church, it is chastised in the book of Revelation for having left its first love.
+The congregation remained doctrinally correct but evidently had lost the passion of their personal relationship to Christ and the zeal they once possessed to further of His kingdom throughout the world (Revelation 2:1–7).
+Paul warned against this tendency somewhat in Ephesians 3:19 when he says,

-The site of Ephesus is located in modern-day Turkey several miles inland from the Aegean Sea (once a sea port village, the waterway/inlet had long-ago become silted in).
+Once a seaport village, the site of Ephesus is in modern-day Turkey several miles inland from the Aegean Sea; unfortunately, the waterway/inlet had long ago become silted in.
 Ephesus was the location of the Temple of Artemis or Diana, one of the seven wonders of the ancient world.

 III.
 EMPHASIS AND THEMES

 This epistle is evenly divided between positional and practical truths.
 In the first three chapters, Paul discusses the profound truths of the believers’ position in Christ (cf. 1:4, 11, 2:1, 13).
-The remaining three chapters discuss what should be the practical outworking of that reality in one’s behavior.
-The pivoting passage, found in 4:1 underscores this idea:
+The remaining three chapters discuss what should be the practical outworking of that reality in a believer’s behavior.
+The pivoting passage, found in 4:1, underscores this idea: